unknownFalleN/xiaomi-dns-blocklist/README.md

 ## Whitelist

 A collection of domains for the whitelist.
-These should be set manually in PiHole.
+These should be set manually in PiHole or use the list `xiaomi_dns_whitelist.lst`

 ### Xiaomi account management